Omar Ochoa Law Firm

 EUOs are conducted by insurance companies to investigate claims, while depositions are part of the discovery process in civil litigation.

 EUOs focus on insurance claims details, often with a representative from the insurer present, while depositions cover broader legal matters and typically involve attorneys from both sides.
-Both involve sworn testimony, but their purposes and scopes differ.
+However, both involve putting the witness under oath to provide sworn testimony, but their purposes and scopes differ.

 Related Posts